GABETROLL/holbertonschool-higher_level_programming/python-more_data_structures/README.md

 3. Make a new set with only the items present in two sets
 - set intersections
 - Python set intersections
+4. Make a new set with only the items present in one of two sets
+- Python set difference